GoogleCloudPlatform/DataflowTemplates/v2/spanner-common/terraform/samples/mysql-vpc-spanner/README.md

 4. **GCE VM with MySQL** - Launches a GCE VM with MySQL 5.7 setup on it inside the specified VPC subnet.
 5. **Spanner instance** - A spanner instance with the specified configuration.
 6. **Spanner database** - A spanner database inside the instance created.

-> **_NOTE:_** A label is attached to all the resources created via Terraform.
-> The key is `migration_id` and the value is auto-generated.
-The auto-generated
-> value is used as a global identifier for a migration job across resources.
-The
-> auto-generated value is always pre-fixed with a `smt-`.

 ## Description